figment-networks/datahub-learn/network-documentation/avalanche/tutorials/add-a-vadilator.md

 Add your wallet Address, and verify recapcha and hit on Request AVAX.

-Now you have to convert your coin 'X-Chain' to 'P-Chain', by clicking on the Cross Chain Tab.
+Now you have to convert your coin 'Exchange-Chain' to 'Platform-Chain', by clicking on the Cross Chain Tab.

 ![convert-x-to-p-chain-ava-wallet](../../../.gitbook/assets/convert-x-to-p-chain-ava-wallet.png).